-The care coordinator, in partnership with the family and interdisciplinary care team, promotes timely access to care, ensures comprehension of the medical plan by the patient and family, and promotes continuity of care through intensive care planning and ongoing communication with the family and care team.
+The Care Coordinator- RN, in partnership with the family and interdisciplinary care team, promotes timely access to care, ensures comprehension of the medical plan by the patient and family, and promotes continuity of care through intensive care planning and ongoing communication with the family and care team.
 By providing comprehensive, culturally sensitive care coordination, the patient and family will have increased satisfaction and improved clinical outcomes.

 The following describes the basic position duties that an employee MUST be able to perform for this role.
 This information is intended to be descriptive of the key responsibilities of the position.
 The list of essential functions below DOES NOT identify all duties performed by any single person in the position.